petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 let btnDisk = new Button(Name = "btnDisk", Text = "DISK (OFF)", Location = Point(562, 368), Size = Size(110, 41), TabIndex = 3, UseVisualStyleBackColor = true)
 ```

-Once you've added your buttons, *add click handlers for each button by double-clicking on the button* in the `Form.fs` view.
+Once you've added your buttons, *add click handlers for each button by double-clicking on the button* in the `load` function for `Form.fs` view.

 ```fsharp
 btnCpu.Click.Add (fun _ -> () )